Muslims: Etymology

+In English

 The ordinary word in English is "Muslim".
 For most of the 20th century, the preferred spelling in English was "Moslem", but this has now fallen into disuse.
 That spelling and its pronunciation were opposed by many Muslims in English-speaking countries because the "s" was often pronounced with a z sound.
 This made the word more closely match the Arabic triliteral ẓ-l-m (ظ-ل-م), which has negative meanings and includes the Arabic word for "the oppressor".
-In the United States, the Associated Press instructed news outlets to switch to the spelling "Muslim" in 1991, making it the most common spelling thereafter.
+In the United States, the Associated Press (AP) instructed news outlets to switch to the spelling "Muslim" in 1991, making it the most common spelling thereafter.
 The last major newspaper in the United Kingdom to use the spelling "Moslem" was the Daily Mail, which switched to "Muslim" in 2004.

-The word Mosalman, Mussulman or Musulman (مسلمان, alternatively musalmān) is a common equivalent for Muslim used in Central and South Asia.
+The word Mosalman, Mussulman, or Musulman (مسلمان, alternatively musalmān) is a common equivalent for Muslim used in Central and South Asia.
 In English it was sometimes spelled Mussulman and has become archaic in usage; however, cognates of this word remain the standard term for "Muslim" in various other European languages.
 Until at least the mid-1960s, many English-language writers used the term Mohammedans or Mahometans.
 Although such terms were not necessarily intended to be pejorative, Muslims argue that the terms are offensive because they allegedly imply that Muslims worship Muhammad rather than God.
 Other obsolete terms include Muslimite and Muslimist.
 In medieval Europe, Muslims were commonly called Saracens.

+In Islam

 The Muslim philologist Ibn al-Anbari said:

 a Muslim is a person who has dedicated his worship exclusively to God, for just as we say in Arabic that something is ‘salima’ to a person, meaning that it became solely his own, so in the same way ‘Islām’ means making one's religion and faith God's alone.

 In several places in the Quran, the word muslim conveys a universal meaning, beyond the description of the followers of Muhammad, for example: